You need to enable JavaScript to run this app.

 GST will be included with grant allocations if applicable.

-Funded projects must be completed within 12 months from November 2024.
+Funded projects must be completed within 12 months from November 2025.

 Monitoring and evaluation

-At the end of the project, a Project Acquittal Report must be completed, including a financial statement and a brief report about the projects outcomes.
+At the end of the project, a Project Acquittal Report must be completed, including a financial statement and a brief report about the project's outcomes.
 This report must be submitted within 3 months of project completion, or within 12 months from receipt of grant funds, whichever is earlier, via the SmartyGrants portal.

 The information will also assist Council to understand the impact the Community Development Fund has upon the Knox community and can be used to inform the future of the program.